This post may contain affiliate links. Read the full disclosure here.

 This is good advice for any time you change something in your plant’s life.

 By increasing the light, temperature, and humidity, you can give your plant the extra energy it needs to help stave off shock.

 That being said, be careful not to burn your plant or let it overheat.
-Don’t put it in direct sun or expose it to temperature of over 28C/82F.
+Don’t put it in direct sun or expose it to temperatures of over 28C/82F.

 I’m going to build myself a little propagation box with a grow light so I can more easily control this.
-I’ll do a post on what i sued when it’s finished and tested.
+I’ll do a post on what I used when it’s finished and tested.

 - Use the right fertiliser